Difference Between X-Ray, MRI, Ultrasound, and CT Scan

 How long does a CT scan take?

-X-ray imaging uses ionizing radiation, which can increase the risk of cancer if used frequently.
-However, the amount of radiation used in X-ray imaging is generally considered safe, and the benefits of the test usually outweigh the risks.
+If used frequently the ionizing radiation used by X-ray imaging can increase the risk of cancer.
+The radiation used in X-ray imaging is usually safe, and the benefits of the test normally outweigh the risks.

 Follow Us on Facebook – @arthdiagnostics